ctidigital/magento-configurator/readme.md

 ## Roadmap

- - Create a component for Attribute Sets
- - Create a component for Attributes
  - Create a component for CMS Pages
  - Create a component for CMS Static Blocks
  - Create a component for Admin Users & Roles